2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 Note the ID of the asset and also that of the (reissuance) token.

-As we will later reissue more assets from e2, we will need to take note of the transaction ID that the asset was issued under and use it to import the address to which the asset was sent.
+As we will later reissue more assets from e2, we will need to note the transaction ID under which the asset was issued and use it to import the address to which the asset was sent.

 Confirm the transaction.